The Price of Privacy in Untrusted Recommendation Engines: Analysis of the Pairwise Preference Algorithm

 Thus we can interpret $\widehat{A}$ as representing the edges of a random graph over the item set, with an edge between an item in class $i$ and another in class $j$ if $\widehat{A}_{ij}>0$; the probability of such an edge is $\Theta\left(\frac{b_{ij}\log N}{N}\right)$.
-We can now use clustering results from \cite{TomoMass} to complete the proof. \end{proof} We note that the above analysis does not give us exact scaling behavior with respect to $\epsilon$; this would require more detailed analysis.
-However, the MaxSense algorithm analyzed in Appendix \ref{app:maxsense} allows us to determine the trade-off between privacy and performance more accurately.
-Furthermore, the MaxSense algorithm, under stronger separation assumptions than the Pairwise-Preference algorithm, achieves the same scaling with respect to $N$ in the information-rich regime and also optimal scaling for many other regimes for $w$.
+We can now use Theorem $1$ from \cite{TomoMass} to complete the proof. \end{proof}